Please be ready with your application reference number starting with 'P'. For example P1234567

 ✔ Subject informationThis section contains further information like the applicant's name, date of birth, place of birth, gender, and residential address.

-✔ Disclosable HistoryThis is part of the police check details on disclosable court outcomes (if any).
+✔ Disclosable HistoryThis is part of the Nationally Coordinated Criminal History Check details on disclosable court outcomes (if any).

-Companies perform police checks on potential hires to make the best hiring decision.
+Companies perform nationally coordinated criminal history checks on potential hires to make the best hiring decision.
 How?
 Employers can reasonably infer if they are well suited for the current role by having access to an applicant's criminal record.
 However, the integrity of the check determines the value of this decision.

 ACIC-accredited bodies typically provide a certification verification number that can be used to verify a certificate on their website.
 What's more, noting specific identification items on the check can be used to infer a certificate's validity.